Could Ozempic Be Slowing Your Digestion?

 What is gastroparesis and how is it diagnosed?

-Gastroparesis is a disorder characterized by delayed gastric emptying without mechanical obstruction, causing symptoms like nausea, vomiting, early satiety, bloating, and abdominal pain.
-Diagnosis typically involves gastric emptying scintigraphy, breath tests, or wireless motility capsules.
+Gastroparesis is a chronic disorder characterized by delayed gastric emptying without mechanical obstruction, causing symptoms like nausea, vomiting, early satiety, bloating, and abdominal pain.
+Diagnosis typically involves gastric emptying scintigraphy, breath tests, or wireless motility capsules, after excluding other causes.

 Can Ozempic cause gastroparesis?

-What is the long-term prognosis for gastroparesis after stopping Ozempic?
+What is the long-term prognosis for gastroparesis after Ozempic?

 Does submitting information create an attorney-client relationship?